pmean/build-website/text/04/retrospective.md

 the data within your institution provides further assurance.

 **Scientific merit**.
-Some of your patients will not relish the idea that someone is rummaging around in their medical records, so don\'t do this unless you have a good scientific reason.
+Some of your patients will not relish the idea that someone is rummaging around in their medical records, so don't do this unless you have a good scientific reason.
 This retrospective chart review has to provide meaningful information that can help guide your clinical practice or that can help you better plan a prospective